Arcamped/Amino-Acid-Project-Public/README.md

 [Song List](https://docs.google.com/document/d/1H2WqFh46SxRQdmDHeAnxCJIUzvgVl9-fe-KuK2qX6wM/edit?usp=sharing) has the music I listened to on repeat while working on this project.

 ### Introduction ###

 [This](https://docs.google.com/document/d/1fJm4VFJXzaQFAEqZuBsYYX4VEwT2wIqQ7nArpJahXto/edit?usp=sharing) paper contains a more in-depth look at the thought process.
 Unfortunately, it is nowhere near publishable and no doubt contains numerous errors as well as out-of-date information.
-Most notably, I've dropped using Carbon as a fundamental unit of organization (though the general logic still applies).
+Most notably, I've dropped using carbon as a fundamental unit of organization (though the general logic still applies).

 Finally, my background is in Economics -- not Biology, Computer Science, or Chemistry -- so please let me know if you see problems with my approach or have clarifying comments or questions.
 You can email me [here](Michael.ar.campbell@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/michael-campbell-73159b5a/).